jessemonroy650/top-phonegap-mistakes/plugins-core-setup.md

 **Where to get the names and version**

-Usually all the latest plugins, as released by Cordova, are usable.
+- If you are using *Cordova/Phonegap CLI or SDK*, the latest plugins, as released by Cordova, are usable.
+- If you are using *Cordova/Phonegap Build*, you may have to use one version before the latest version.
+(There is a rule for this.)

 You can always find the latest plugins list on the [Cordova Blog](https://cordova.apache.org/blog/) and look for *Plugins Release*.

 **To version or not to version.**